cruzbikeerie/cycleerie.github.io/_posts/2016-2-1-Cycle Erie Blog.markdown

 ## We need a Social Network for Erie Cyclists.
-We need a place where Erie Cyclist came meet other cyclist with the same abiltiies.
-If you want to train for a race,or just want to do a social ride out on Erie Counties Roads.
+We need a place where Erie Cyclist came meet other cyclist with the same abiltiies.<div style="float:left"><iframe src="https://onedrive.live.com/embed?cid=5F2539542290EC54&resid=5F2539542290EC54%21180&authkey=ANwhhxBU9VRBamI" width="320" height="240" frameborder="0" scrolling="no"></iframe></div> If you want to train for a race,or just want to do a social ride out on Erie Counties Roads.
 I myself am a social rider who is slow compared to a racer, but I do enjoy  doing up-hill climbs with fast descents.
 We need some kind of forum where Cyclist can plan rides and  people would show up who also like to ride.
-<div style="float:left"><iframe src="https://onedrive.live.com/embed?cid=5F2539542290EC54&resid=5F2539542290EC54%21180&authkey=ANwhhxBU9VRBamI" width="320" height="240" frameborder="0" scrolling="no"></iframe></div>
 I myself have a group of 3 or 4 friends who I go riding with.
 Are there any other cyclist who would like to join me and my friends for a bike ride.

 ##Interesting Cycling Storys